• Home

 If your baby sleeps longer than usual, appears to be drowsy, is lethargic or unable to stay awake between feeds, it may be because of some infection or low blood glucose level.
 Please bring it to your doctor's notice.

-9. Respiratory distress
+9. Respiratory Distress

 Lastly, look for any signs of respiratory distress in your baby.
 Nasal blockage is a common cause of breathing difficulties in infants.
 But nasal drops and the removal of mucous can help your baby breathe normally.